 - Initiating, conceptualising, and organising conferences, workshops, film series, etc.

-- Supporting publication projects
+- Supporting and leading publication projects

 - Engaging in external funding applications